kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 ## Project 1 - LED decoder

-### 1. Create a new RTL project leddec in Vivado Quick Start
+### 1. Create a new RTL project called leddec in Vivado Quick Start

 * Create a new source file of file type VHDL called leddec